testusercar/habitify-mcp-server/CONTRIBUTING.md

-# Contributing to habitify
+# Contributing to Habitify API

-Thank you for your interest in contributing to the habitify!
+Thank you for your interest in contributing to the Habitify API!
 This guide will help you get started with development.

 ## 🔧 Development Setup